noahnbleon/Tableau-Real-Estate-Project/README.md

 ### Importance

 We want to find if the Location of properties sold in Connecticut between 2001 and 2020 has an effect on its Median Sale Amount.
 Our goal is to use the dataset to uncover if Median Sale Amounts by Town in Connecticut contain variability.
-If they do not, we imagine we will see Median Sale Amounts by Town that are relatively the same as one another.
+If they do not, we predict we will see Median Sale Amounts by Town that are relatively the same as one another.
 If there is variability strong enough that these data are considered outliers, we intend to examine these outliers more closely.

 ### Our process